xeolabs/xeometry/README.md

 You can query the models and objects that are currently loaded in your viewer.

-Note that the ID of each object is prefixed by the ID of its model, ie. "&lt;model ID&gt;#&lt;object ID&gt;".
+The ID of each object is prefixed by the ID of its model, ie. "&lt;model ID&gt;#&lt;object ID&gt;".
 Each object corresponds to a ````node```` element within its model's glTF file.
 If the ````node```` has a ````name```` attribute, then that's used for the object part of the ID, eg. "saw#outerCasing".
 Otherwise, the index of the ````node```` within the flTF file's ````nodes```` section is used, eg. "saw#23".